Translating Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X') into English

 The second sentence contains a sarcastic honorific: 写真を撮っていることから、そのことはおわかりいただけると思う shashin o totte iru koto kara, sono koto wa o-wakari itadakeru to omou 'From the fact that I've taken photos, I think you can understand that'.

 The English translation melds the two into a single sentence, transforming the original second sentence into a bare functional clause: 'As you can tell by the enclosed pictures'.
 This loses most of the flavour of the Japanese.

 - In demanding that Yasuko clarify her relationship with Kudō, Ishigami uses 貴女に訊きたい Anata ni kikitai 'I want to ask you', the language of arguments.
 In translation, this becomes 'I must ask', indicating that the stalker feels impelled, perhaps by feeling or circumstance, to ask this question.
 This more reticent attitude fits in with other aspects of the translation.

 - The relationship that Ishigami would regard as a betrayal, 恋愛関係 ren'ai kankei 'love relationship', is rendered as 'a relationship', arguably more suggestive of a physical relationship than the original.

-Ishigami continues by pointing out rhetorically, in angry language, what he has done for Yasuko.
+In the Japanese, Ishigami continues by pointing out angrily what he has done for Yasuko.
 He declares that he is entitled to tell her what to do and proceeds to tell her bluntly to break up with Kudō.
 He then uses a slightly roundabout expression to threaten that Kudō will bear the brunt of his anger if she doesn't.